 The American alligator is a fearsome and iconic species found in the southeastern waterways of the US.
 For those that live in these areas, this massive reptile is just another native species in the ecosystem.
 However, people outside of the region can struggle to imagine life with an alligator in the vicinity.
 What makes this more fascinating is that the alligator is more widespread than we often realize.

 American alligators live in southeastern states such as Florida, Louisiana, Mississippi, and the Carolinas.
 Their home range is approximately 2 miles, and they live in freshwater lakes and swamps.
-Alligators need a good supply of food but only feed every five days.
+Alligators need a good supply of food but can feed every five days.

 So, where can you find American alligators?
 What is their range, and what habitat do they live in?
 Let’s look at this in some more detail.